Quantum Coding with Finite Thermodynamic Resources: Introduction

 Classical and quantum compression are not just different from a mathematical perspective but also from a physical point of view, Shannon and Schumacher compression vary operationally at two points.
 Firstly, in order to compress a sequence of quantum states, it must be measured to determine that it is typical w.r.t.~the source, something which is classically unnecessary and can alter the quantum message if it is not sufficiently long~\cite{winter}.
 Secondly, whilst the encoding in Shannon compression is a Boolean function, Schumacher compression incorporates such an encoding function into a unitary operation generated by a physical process.
 Both these differences present opportunities for error in quantum coding schemes to creep in due to access to only finite resources.

-Previous work~\cite{rate_distortion,rate_distortion_Wilde_2013,Tomamichel_2016} has attempted to model and quantify the impact of error in quantum coding protocols through the use of noisy channels.
-In~\cite{rate_distortion,rate_distortion_Wilde_2013}, the \textit{rate distortion} is characterised by the deterioration of the entanglement fidelity i.e. how the entanglement of the message with a reference state decays throughout noisy compression.
-But a connection with fundamental physical limitations from which this error could arise has not been made.
-Contemporary tools from quantum thermodynamics~\cite{thermo_review,Guryanova_2020,xuereb2023} now empower us to relate these abstract errors to at least two physical origins, temperature and timekeeping.
+Previous work~\cite{hsieh_2021,korzekwa_22} has investigated thermodynamic resources required to encode and communicate classical information quantumly but the thermodynamic resources required to compress quantum information has thus far not been examined.
+Contemporary tools from quantum thermodynamics~\cite{thermo_review,Guryanova_2020,xuereb2023} now empower us to relate these abstract errors that can arise in quantum compression scenario to at least two physical origins, temperature and timekeeping.